IBM-Cloud/terraform-provider-ibm/website/docs/r/is_virtual_endpoint_gateway.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.
+- `access_tags`  - (Optional, List of Strings) A list of access management tags to attach to the virtual endpoint gateway.
+  **Note**
+  - Create access tag using `ibm_resource_tag` resource.
+You can attach only the access tags that already exists.
+  - For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
+  - You must have the access listed in the [Granting users access to tag resources](https://cloud.ibm.com/docs/account?topic=account-access) for creating `access_tags`
 - `name` - (Required, Forces new resource, String) The endpoint gateway name.
 - `ips`  (Optional, List) The endpoint gateway resource group.